edgio-docs/edgio-docs/src/guides/v7/experimentation/iterative_migration_tutorial.md

 ## Setting Up Origin Configurations

 Create an origin configuration for the environment corresponding to the current version of the website.
-Traffic proxied from the source environment will be directed to this origin.
+Traffic proxied from the entry environment will be directed to this origin.

 Create an origin configuration for the environment corresponding to the new version of the website.
-Traffic proxied from the source environment will be directed to this origin.
+Traffic proxied from the entry environment will be directed to this origin.

 ## Setting Up an Experiment